 The royal family, Sherlock Holmes, sports stars, film icons, world leaders and great artists – just to name a few – all live in this building in London.
 Okay, maybe not the actual people, but their wax sculptures do.

-A visit to the original and the best of the Madame Tussauds chain is a must, and hundreds of figures (and counting) are on show here in their Marylebone home.
+The original, and the best, branch of the Madame Tussauds chain is a must-see, and hundreds of figures (and counting) are on show here in their Marylebone home.

 Brave the Tower of London